Language-Research-Technology/ldaca-website/content/news/posts/SlangSurvey/index.md

 <section typeof='http://purl.org/ontology/bibo/Slide'>
 <img src='Slide07.svg' alt='Data transformation using Jupyter Notebooks :: Input: Original survey data consisting of 121 columns :: Required outputs: :: 14 CSV files per prompt :: De-identified version of the original data :: Slang_Data_Processing.ipynb :: ' title='Slide: 7' border='1'  width='85%'/>

 As mentioned above, the original format of the data was unwieldy, with all the responses from a single participant in one row.
-We needed to convert the 100+ columns in the original data to separate rows per prompt, and from these, generate 14 CSV files for each of those prompts.
+We needed to convert the 100+ columns in the original data to separate rows per prompt, and from these, generate 14 CSV files, one for each of those prompts.
 We also needed a de-identified version of the original data without any further transformation.

 To do this, we used Jupyter Notebooks, which allow you to load the collection data and transform its contents in a repeatable way.
 This reproducibility also means others can run the same steps and identify areas where further data wrangling is needed, and I’ll take you through some of these now.